kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I don't know what to do, where to turn, who to ask for help.
 - The Policia Nacional are disinterested, the local police don't want to know, the Generalitat is suggesting they are going to have me arrested for being a victim of cyber stalking and gang stalking and talking about it on Twitter, it's overwhelmingly stressful.
+- I search for a human rights lawyer and send some random emails to try and get help.
 - I search for the European Court of Human Rights to try to reach out to them.
 - I'm unable to access their website, in the same way I could not access the website of the Guardia Civil and others.
 - I manage to put a [message in their contact box](../../content/documents/letters/echr-message.pdf) which I assume they will likely not receive.